LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > regular Python, or if the program itself is just slow in Python (in
 > which case, what's the relevance to this paper?).

-You are right, the prose here does not explain the comparison here well.
+Thank for pointing this out.
+The prose here does not explain clearly our evidence for this claim.
-Especially, Typed Racket has no place in this bullet.

-First off, our goal was to run Reticulated on one large benchmark to see if it ever had a huge "timeout-level" slowdown.
+First off, the overall goal was to run Reticulated (with and without blame) on one large benchmark to see if it ever had a huge "timeout-level" slowdown, similar to the ones we observe in our ``rational programmer'' experiment.

-To this end, we converted our fully-typed `sieve` benchmark from Racket to Reticulated.
+To this end, we converted our fully-typed `sieve` benchmark from TR to Reticulated.
 Then we ran this fully-typed Reticulated program twice: without blame and with blame.
 Adding blame gave a huge slowdown.

-This little experiment suggests that Reticulated does not have any crucial implementation techniques that Shallow Racket is missing.
+This little experiment suggests that Reticulated does not employ any crucial implementation techniques that can mitigate the slowdown we observe with Shallow Racket.

+chrdimo: Is the translation faithful in terms of types?

+chrdimo: I think there is a valid point here that the claim comes out as too strong but what we have a single data point.
+I think we should also admit this and say that we will tone down the claim.

 > The characterization of the Monotonic semantics for references [22] as a